-Learn how Microsoft Visual Studio project templates can help you create apps for the Windows and Windows Phone 8.1.
+Learn how project templates in Visual Studio help you build apps for Windows 8.1 and Windows 10 devices by using C#, VB, or C++.
 This topic describes each template, and helps you choose one.

 Each group contains a list of templates.
 Although templates appear in a single list, you can think of these templates as belonging to one of the following categories.

 - Templates that you use to create an app.

 - Templates that you use to build pieces of an app.